Certificate in Packaging

 Who is the course for?

-Delegates to the Certificate in Packaging come to the course from a variety of areas.
+Delegates to the Certificate in Packaging come to the course from a variety of areas with 3 - 12 months experience.

 You may already be established in packaging as a buyer, marketer, production manager or sales person, now looking to expand your knowledge and deepen your understanding of the packaging environment.